The-going/evlproject/content/core/user-api/scheduling/_index.md

 int evl_yield(void)
 {{< /proto >}}

-In some cases, EVL threads undergoing real-time policies might need to perform manual round-robin, like [sched_yield()](http://man7.org/linux/man-pages/man2/sched_yield.2.html) allows for plain POSIX threads. [evl_yield()]({{< relref "#evl_yield"
+In some cases, EVL threads undergoing the `SCHED_FIFO` or `SCHED_RR` policies might need to perform manual round-robin, like [sched_yield()](http://man7.org/linux/man-pages/man2/sched_yield.2.html) allows for plain POSIX threads. [evl_yield()]({{< relref "#evl_yield"
 >}}) can be used for that purpose.